abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_more_functions/py_contours_more_functions.rst

 We saw what is convex hull in second chapter about contours.
 Any deviation of the object from this hull can be considered as convexity defect.

-OpenCV comes with a ready-made function for this, **cv2.convexityDefects()**.
+OpenCV comes with a ready-made function to find this, **cv2.convexityDefects()**.
 A basic function call would look like below:
 ::

     hull = cv2.convexHull(cnt,returnPoints = False)